pantheon-systems/pantheon-advanced-page-cache/README.md

 ## Surrogate Keys ##

 Surrogate keys enable responses to be "tagged" with identifiers that can then later be used in purge requests.
-This flexibility enables behaviors like:
+For instance, a home page response might include the header:

+    Surrogate-Key: front home post-43 user-4 post-41 post-9 post-7 post-1 user-1

+Because cached responses include metadata describing the data therein, surrogate keys enable more flexible purging behavior like:

 * When a post is updated, clear the cache for the post's URL, the homepage, and any index view the post appears on.
 * When an author changes their name, clear the cache for the author's archive and any post they've authored.

+There is a limit to the number of surrogate keys in a response, so we've optimized them based on a user's expectation of a normal WordPress site.
+See the "Emitted Keys" section for full details.

-Keys emitted are optimized based on a user's expectation of a normal WordPress site because there's a limit on the total number of keys that can be included in a response.
-For instance, it doesn't make sense to include a `term-<id>` surrogate key for every category or tag on an archive view.
+Use the `pantheon_wp_surrogate_keys` filter to customize surrogate keys in a response.
+For example, to include a surrogate key for a sidebar rendered on the homepage, you can filter the keys included in the response:

+    /**
+     * Add surrogate key for the featured content sidebar rendered on the homepage.
+     */
+    add_filter( 'pantheon_wp_surrogate_keys', function( $keys ){
+	    if ( is_home() ) {
+            $keys[] = 'sidebar-home-featured';
+        }
+        return $keys;
+    });

+Then, when sidebars are updated, you can use the `pantheon_wp_clear_edge_keys()` helper function to emit a purge event specific to the surrogate key:

+    /**
+     * Trigger a purge event for the featured content sidebar when widgets are updated.
+     */
+    add_action( 'update_option_sidebars_widgets', function() {
+        pantheon_wp_clear_edge_keys( array( 'sidebar-home-featured' ) );
+    });

+Need a bit more power?
+Here are two additional helper functions you can use:

+* `pantheon_wp_clear_edge_paths( $paths = array() )` - Purge cache for one or more paths.
+* `pantheon_wp_clear_edge_all()` - Warning!
+With great power comes great responsibility.
+Purge the entire cache, but do so wisely.

 ### Emitted Keys ###